 - Serve on the journal’s Editorial Board to uphold scholarly standards and provide input on journal policy and scope.

-SSA and the TSR EIC thank you for your voluntary service to the global seismological community by serving on the TSR Editorial Board as an AE.
-Below we specify SSA’s expectations, professional ethics policy, compensation and terms of service.
+SSA and the TSR EIC thank you for your service to the global seismological community by serving on the TSR Editorial Board as an AE.
+Below we specify SSA’s expectations, professional ethics policy, compensation, and terms of service.
 Kindly review these carefully and sign this Associate Editor Agreement.

 Expectations:

-SSA seeks to produce superior author experience and to be competitive, attracting and publishing the highest quality manuscripts that cover the breadth of seismology.
+SSA seeks to produce a superior author experience and to be competitive, attracting and publishing high quality manuscripts that cover the breadth of seismology.
 TSR aims to provide a first decision to authors within 30 days of submission.
 In order to facilitate an efficient peer review process during their terms, AEs are expected to:

 - Respond to the Editor-in-Chief (EIC) within one business day if unable to handle any manuscript assignment due to a potential conflict of interest (see below), unavailability, or any other reason.